OctopusDeploy/docs/docs/administration/high-availability/configuring-octopus-for-high-availability.md

 Octopus can work with any load balancer technology, including hardware and software load balancers.

 If you don't have a hardware load balancer available, an easy option is the [Application Request Routing module for IIS](http://www.iis.net/downloads/microsoft/application-request-routing).
-You can also use Apache or Nginx as a reverse load-balancing proxy.
+You can also use Apache or NGINX as a reverse load-balancing proxy.

 ![](images/create-server-farm.png)